Rangers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Rangers have posted a mark of 4-2.
+- In seven games as the underdog over the last 10 matchups, the Rangers have posted a mark of 4-3.

-- When it comes to the over/under, the Rangers and their foes are 5-5-0 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by oddsmakers, the Rangers and their opponents are 5-5-0 when it comes to hitting the over.

 Discover More About This Game